 High cart abandonment rates can severely impact your Conversion Rate Optimization (CRO) strategy.
 But there are a bunch of things you can put in place to ensure this stays as low as possible, and conversions stay as high as possible.

 Clearly communicate information around deliveries and returns on your product page so customers aren’t taken aback at checkout.
 Another great way of guiding your customers to the checkout process is to create a sense of urgency or scarcity.
 Show stock levels and clearly highlight if they’re low.
 You can also use countdown banners to show when a promotion is ending, or when next-day delivery will be available until.

 Free shipping will massively contribute to lower cart abandonment rates, as well as higher AOV and more conversions.
 You can offer this as an option for orders that exceed a certain amount.
-All in all, around 86% of customers will abandon carts if shipping costs are too high, and around 75% consider free shipping within 5-7days more beneficial than paid 1-2 day delivery.
+All in all, eCommerce brands lost $18 billion in sales revenue each year because of card abandonment.

 Offering a live chat service is also a great way of reducing your cart abandonment rate and increasing the number of conversions you generate.
-They can get the answers they need straight away, instantly alleviating any concerns customers might have and giving them the confidence to go ahead with the transaction.
+This way, users get the answers they need straight away, instantly alleviating any concerns customers might have and giving them the confidence to go ahead with the transaction.

 Keep form fill details to a minimum and make sure data auto-completes for any returning visitors.
 You should also offer a guest checkout option, that way customers don’t have to spend tons of time filling in their details.
 Remember, the whole point is that the experience should be quick and convenient!

 As new technologies arrive and customer expectations change, conversion rate experts will create smarter website optimization techniques.
 In eCommerce, product information is a central part of that process.